 - The site of Xanthos is open daily and, as of April 2012, the entrance fee is 5 TL

 - At the entrance gate, there is a WC, souvenir shop and refreshment stand.
 (We were there out of season so the souvenir shop and refreshment stand were closed.)

 - The photos above are just a few taken on the day.
-Don’t forget to take your camera if you are visiting Xanthos as the scenery of Lycian Turkey is certainly worth more than a bit of space on your memory card.
+Don’t forget to take your camera if you are visiting Xanthos as the scenery of Lycian Turkey, particularly around the Xanthos Valley, is certainly worth more than a bit of space on your memory card.